yiisoft/docs/guide/en/runtime/request.md

 $method = $request->getMethod();
 ```

-Usually it is one of the:
+Usually it's one of the:

 - GET
 - POST